 Surviving a hurricane is just the beginning of your ordeal.
 Make a recovery plan with your family, friends, and neighbors by assigning specific responsibilities to each person.
 Tasks should include checking on elderly neighbors, watching young children, setting up shelters, and assessing damaged structures.

-DEVELOP A MESSAGE DROP:You need to identify a secure location outside your home were family members can leave messages for each other.
-This way, if you're separated and unable to remain in your home, your family will know where to go to find you.
-You don't want to publicize that you are not at home.
+Identify a secure location outside your home where family members can leave messages for each other.
+If you are separated and unable to remain in your home, leave a message so your family will know where to find you.
+Choose a discrete location for the message drop.
+You do not want to publicize to vandals that you are not at home.